Doylestown Health recently celebrated Certified Nurses Day to honor this group of exemplary nurses.

-Nearly one-third of Doylestown Hospital's 589 registered nurses have earned advanced certification in about 20 different specialties.
-Nationally, about one-quarter of nurses hold certifications.
+More than one-third of Doylestown Hospital's nearly 800 registered nurses have earned advanced certification in about 20 different specialties.

 "Specialty certification demonstrates the nurse's commitment to the profession and lifelong learning," said Eleanor Wilson, RN, MSN, MHA, vice president and Chief Operating Officer.
 "It also ensures a high standard of nursing practice.
 I am proud of the significant number of nurses at Doylestown Health who have chosen to be certified in their specialty."